ijinwang/CEPCHiggsPaper/README.md

 To delete a file on server (make sure you want to do this!!), do

 $ git rm filetobedeleted.tex

 $ git commit -am "I want to delete this badly"

 $ git push

 To make the best use of git, please read:

 https://git-scm.com/book/en/v2

+You can also easily find answers on google if you meet any problem or need new operations with git.